How Soremekun’s Rubitec Solar is helping to light up remote communities

 A lifeline soon came when the Rural Electrification Agency and Energy Commission of Nigeria started doing street lights and solar pumping systems for rural areas.
 He got involved but Eldorado was far away.

 “It was still very difficult because I was doing maybe one contract in a year.
 Private people were not doing anything.
 Eventually, I started organising solar conferences just to increase awareness to solar, it was also difficult to get sponsorship and after three years, I stopped altogether,” said the father of three.

 Since forming Rubitec Solar in 2004, the company has been heavily involved in renewable energy projects in the country mostly through government contracts.
 Since solar has gain limited traction in the country, government agencies award the most contracts for solar projects.

-His willingness to allow his people develop their potentials regardless of whether they will remain in his employ or not, gave them opportunities to benefit from trainings both local and international.
-It has borne fruit, as some of these staff returned and are now responsible for driving the company’s micro grid projects.
+His willingness to allow his people to develop their potentials regardless of whether they will remain in his employ or not give them opportunities to benefit from training both local and international.
+It has borne fruit, as some of these staff returned and are now responsible for driving the company’s microgrid projects.